|Registration and Rates||Highlights||Sessions by Time|

 Gary Leatherman, creative director/producer at Digital Watershed, has been developing interactive exhibits, web-based media, and broadcast television for over 20 years.
 He is the creative director for the “Earthworks Interactive Badge Project” which was funded by a MacArthur Foundation grant from the Digital Media + Learning Digital Badges competition.
 A former television producer with the Emmy award-winning PBS science series "Newton's Apple,” Gary was the supervising producer for “DragonflyTV:GPS” – PBS’s groundbreaking middle-school science television series which was also honored with two national Emmy Awards.
 Gary has also been a producer and project lead on numerous interactive and media productions for many varied clients including Ameriprise, United Airlines, The Learning Company, Science Museum of Minnesota, 3M, Honeywell, and the Mayo Clinic.

-Brian Roemen has 15 years of technical support experience and six years of IT consultation experience.
-He has worked in for-profit, nonprofit, educational and residential environments.
-He has experience in network administration, computer setup and repair, cloud computing, and a range of hardware and software support for Macs and PCs.
-He also enjoys educating others about technology.
-In addition, Brian has taught part time at Concordia University for several years.
-Brian approaches problems in an analytical and systematic way.
-He loves efficiency and hates resource waste.
-He believes that technology ought to boost productivity and reduce stress (as opposed to the reverse) and implements this philosophy with his clients.
-He enjoys finding the best ways to leverage technology to make the daily tasks of life and business convenient and manageable.
+Brian Roemen has 16 years of technical support experience and 10 years of IT consultation experience.
+He works in nonprofit, for-profit, educational and residential environments.
+His expertise is in network administration, computer setup/repair, cloud computing, IT security, and a wide range of hardware and software support for Macs and PCs.
+He especially enjoys educating others to become more comfortable with technology.
+Brian has also taught part time at Concordia University in St. Paul for several years.
+Brian thrives on problem solving.
+He loves efficiency and hates any kind of waste.
+He believes that technology, when harnessed correctly, can boost productivity and convenience while reducing stress (not the opposite), and he applies this philosophy with his clients and in daily life.

 Yesenia Sotelo is a web developer and nonprofit nerd.
 She has been building and growing nonprofit websites since 2001.
 As the founder of SmartCause Digital, she serves as an approachable, expert resource that can answer all your questions about web technology, strategies for online fundraising, data security and anything that could affect your organization’s online presence.
 Find her on Twitter as @silverbell.